 Increasing HCAHPS Through Better Medication Communication

-The HCAHPS survey measures the patient experience over a wide range of domains, from environmental cleanliness to staff responsiveness.[1]
-Communication is a theme across many domains — and for a good reason: Without clear communication, patients cannot be engaged members of the care team.
+The HCAHPS survey measures the patient experience over a wide range of domains, from environmental cleanliness to staff responsiveness.
+Communication is another theme across many domains, and for good reason: Without clear communication, patients cannot be engaged members of the care team.

-Medication communication in particular holds weight, with a dedicated domain and the potential to influence several others — including communication with nurses and doctors, discharge information, and understanding care after leaving the hospital.
+Medication communication in particular holds weight, with a dedicated domain and the potential to influence several others, like communication with nurses and doctors, discharge information, and understanding care after leaving the hospital.

 The HCAHPS questions covering medication communication are:

-Despite the profound impact of medication communication on patient safety and the patient experience, healthcare teams struggle to implement it well.
-It is difficult for nurses in a short-staffed environment to keep up with patient needs.
+Despite the profound impact of medication communication on patient safety and the patient experience, healthcare teams can struggle to implement it well.
+It is difficult for nurses in a short-staffed environment to meet patient needs.
 Teaching can get put on the back burner and crowded into a short session right before discharge.

 It may also be difficult to locate and print out information to cover all the medications patients are taking.
 In one study, hospital nurses identified problems they faced with medication teaching.
 They cited lack of available quality patient medication handouts, limited time to educate, and uncertainty about how much was expected of them.

 Without handouts and education materials, nurses may rely on their professional knowledge to educate patients, but this can be inadequate and vary greatly based on experience.
 Moreover, the complexity of medication teaching can’t be overstated.
-Over 20,000 medications are available for prescribing in the US, plus countless over-the-counter medications, herbs, and supplements.[8]
-Layer on long lists of side effects and potential interactions for each, and it’s no wonder that it’s a challenge to identify and communicate what patients need to know.
+Over 20,000 medications are available for prescribing in the US, plus countless over-the-counter medications, herbs, and supplements.
+Add to this long lists of side effects and potential interactions for each, and it’s no wonder that it’s challenging to identify and communicate what patients need to know.

 How to improve medication communication

-To improve medication compliance, and related HCAHPS scores, use the following strategies in medication teaching:
+To improve medication adherence and related HCAHPS and OAS CAHPS scores, use the following strategies in medication teaching:

 • Provide written materials and tools.
 It’s impossible for nurses to rely on only professional knowledge to cover the necessary medication information.
 Easily accessible materials can help them give complete instructions.